Chloride Diffusion and Concrete Corrosion: Causes, Effects, and Testing Methods ASTM C1202, AASHTO T277, and RCPT

 bridge-corrosion-600x250-01-Email

-As we head over the 21st century, concrete professionals are facing the well-known issue of corrosion in concrete structures on a regular basis.
-Corrosion causes the gradual deterioration or degradation of affected concrete elements.
-The corrosion process initiates way before signs of degradation have shown on the exterior of the concrete element.
+As we head over the 21st century, concrete professionals are facing the well-known issue of corrosion in concrete structures.
+On a regular basis, corrosion causes the gradual deterioration or degradation of affected concrete elements.
+The corrosion process initiates way before signs of degradation have shown on the outside of the concrete element.
 Thus, it is important to be aware of this issue to assure the long-term quality of your project.
-In this blog, learn more about the relationship between chloride diffusion and concrete corrosion, as well as testing methods such as ASTM C1202, AASHTO T277, and RCPT.
+In this blog, learn more about the relationship between chloride diffusion and concrete corrosion.
+Also explore testing methods such as ASTM C1202, AASHTO T277, and RCPT.

 Chloride Diffusion

 One of the main causes of corrosion in concrete is chloride diffusion.
 Chloride can penetrate concrete and reach reinforcement externally from exposure to de-icing salts or seawater.
-It can also be present internally in concrete ingredients.
-Steel reinforcement is protected naturally with a passivating layer of a PH level of 13 to 13.8.
-Once a certain amount of chloride reaches reinforcement, with the presence of moisture and CO2 from the air, the de-passivation of reinforcement initiates.
+It can also be present inside concrete ingredients.
+A passivating layer with a pH level of 13 to 13.8 provides natural protection to steel reinforcement.
+Once a certain amount of chloride reaches the reinforcement, the de-passivation of the reinforcement initiates.
+This process occurs in the presence of moisture and CO2 from the air.
 This brings down the PH level of reinforcement to lower than 9 at which point corrosion initiates.

 Simply put, to a certain extent, chloride diffusion will cause reinforcement corrosion with the presence of CO2 and moisture.
-Corrosion causes the cracking of concrete, which allows for more moisture, CO2, and Chloride to penetrate more areas of concrete, a self-spinning cycle with a problem that grows larger with time if not dealt with appropriately.
+Corrosion causes the cracking of concrete, which allows for more moisture, CO2, and Chloride to penetrate more areas of concrete.
+It is a self-spinning cycle with a problem that grows larger with time if not dealt with appropriately.

 Example of Concrete Corrosion